chuangcaleb/wtsa/_poosts/The Greatest Showman Series/Tightrope – Analysis.md

 It looked dizzyingly dangerous, but then he stepped out of the structure… and onto the circlet.
 There was a gap in the centre so if he walked backwards, he could stay upright as the structure spun around – and that he did.

-Almost professionally – he never stumbled.
+Almost professionally — he never stumbled.
 Until, he started simultaneously doing jump ropes.

 Like the tightrope act, he kept upping the ante.
-Criss-cross, double-unders, triple– then, he stepped off momentarily to be given a blindfold.
+Criss-cross, double-unders, triple— then, he stepped off momentarily to be given a blindfold.

 The audience murmured.
 Yeah, doing jump-ropes on a very fast spinning 25-foot structure without any harnesses is fine!
 He stumbled a bit, but he was never in danger.
 But doing it blindfolded?